Frederick C. Weyand: Vietnam War

-From his Tactical Operations Center, most incredibly, Fred Weyand denied the Communists from taking Saigon.
-A perfect surprise attack, the jewel in the crown of the Communist offensive would have been the fall of Saigon.
+Weyand's disposition of his forces denied the Communists from taking Saigon.
+A surprise attack, a key success of the Communist offensive would have been the capture of Saigon.
 He "had prepared better than he could have known for a battle he could never have anticipated."
 The Tet offensive had the "will-breaking effect" on the American psyche, equivalent to that of Dien Bien Phu to the French.

-In 1969, Weyand was named the military advisor to Ambassador Henry Cabot Lodge, Jr. at the Paris Peace Talks.
+In 1969, Weyand was named the military advisor to Ambassador Henry Cabot Lodge Jr. at the Paris Peace Talks.
 In 1970 he became assistant chief of staff for force development.
 Later in 1970, he became deputy commander of Military Assistance Command, Vietnam (MACV).

-Weyand succeeded General Creighton Abrams, who was appointed as Army Chief of Staff, as commander of MACV on June 30, 1972.
+Weyand succeeded General Creighton Abrams, who was appointed as Army Chief of Staff, as commander of MACV on 30 June 1972.
 By the end of 1972 General Weyand had overseen the withdrawal of all United States military forces from South Vietnam.
 In March 1973, Weyand was awarded the National Order of Vietnam, first class and the Vietnamese Gallantry Cross.

 Senior commands and Chief of Staff

 Weyand served briefly as Commander in Chief of the United States Army Pacific in 1973 and was Vice Chief of Staff of the United States Army from May 1973 to October 1974.

-Weyand was appointed as Chief of Staff of the United States Army from October 3, 1974 to September 30, 1976.
+Weyand was appointed as Chief of Staff of the United States Army from 3 October 1974 to 30 September 1976.
 As Chief of Staff he supervised army moves to improve the combat-to-support troop ratio, to achieve a sixteen-division force, to enhance the effectiveness of roundout units, and to improve personnel and logistical readiness.
 Weyand retired from active service in October 1976.

 Confidential source for 1967 New York Times article

-In an editorial in The New York Times on December 11, 2006, Murray Fromson, a reporter for CBS during the Vietnam War, stated that General Weyand had agreed to reveal himself as the confidential source for New York Times reporter R.W.
-Apple, Jr.'s August 7, 1967, story "Vietnam: The Signs of Stalemate."
+In an editorial in The New York Times on 11 December 2006, Murray Fromson, a reporter for CBS during the Vietnam War, stated that General Weyand had agreed to reveal himself as the confidential source for New York Times reporter R. W. Apple Jr.'s 7 August 1967, story "Vietnam: The Signs of Stalemate."
 General Weyand, then commander of III Corps in Vietnam, was the unidentified high-ranking officer who told Apple and Fromson (reporting the same story for CBS) that:

-The story was the first intimation that war was reaching a stalemate, and contributed to changing sentiment about the war.
+The story was the first intimation that the war was reaching a stalemate, and contributed to changing sentiment about the war.